 For Barbaresco lovers seeking true expression of the Piedmont region, the 2022 La Ca Nova Montestefano is an absolute standout.
 From one of the top single-vineyard sites in Barbaresco, this wine showcases depth, complexity, and a stunning balance of power and elegance.
 The Montestefano vineyard’s soils impart a unique mineral freshness to the wine, while the Nebbiolo grape’s tightly wound tannins and layers of dark cherry, rose petal, and a hint of licorice evolve beautifully over time.
 The oak integration is subtle, allowing the terroir to shine through.
 With a finish that lingers long after the last sip, this is a Barbaresco that delivers both immediate pleasure and great aging potential.
 If you’re looking for a bottle to elevate your collection, this is one to grab while it’s still on the shelves.

-2019 Notedincanto Brunello di Montalcino
+2019 Castiglion del Bosco Brunello di Montalcino

 2020 Mazzarosa Vere Novo Montepulciano d'Abruzzo DOC